 - Top with the chocolate syrup, mini chocolate chips, and a maraschino cherry.
 Serve immediately or put in the freezer for a few minutes so it doesn’t melt.

-- Make a milkshake bar by putting out bowls of different toppings.
+- Increase your topping options.
 Try mini chocolate chips, chocolate syrup, cherries with a stem, whipped cream, green or chocolate sprinkles, or crushed Oreos.

-- If you want to make this ahead, the milkshakes can be placed in the freezer for up to 30 minutes.
+- The milkshakes can be placed in the freezer for up to 30 minutes if you want to make this ahead.

-- If you add the Oreo cookie and filling, it will give the shake a brownish tint.
+- Only add the green filling to the shake as the Oreo cookie will give the shake a brownish tint.